lzardy/N-STRUCT/README.md

 Structures comprised of sub-structures only show as being comprised of the highest level existing structures, rather than the full hierarchy of sub-structures from highest to lowest complexity.
 The full tree of sub-structures can only be known by referencing them individually.
 This too, is meant to save on resources, specifically for cataloguing new structures being added to the database.

 ## Extras
+- **Manager**: The tool provides a system for users to interact with core systems.
 - **Error Handling**: The tool has built-in error handling to catch and report errors during execution.
 - **Settings**: The tool can load and save settings from an .ini file.
 - **Operations**: The tool can perform operations on data in memory.
 Currently supported operations include refining, simplifying, and converting data to other types.